 - I don’t knead the dough.
 Maybe that’s not the correct way to do it, but for years I’ve just stirred it together and allowed it to rise, and it tastes great every time.
 With hungry boys, I’m always trying to get dinner on the table as fast as possible.

-- You really can’t mess up the dough!
+- You really can’t mess up this dough!
 This recipe is very forgiving.
 Too much olive oil?
 No big deal, it will be fine.
 Does the dough seem dry?
 Add a little more water.

 - Combine the warm water, sugar, and yeast, and let it sit for a few minutes.
 It will get a little foamy as the sugar feeds the yeast.